 Leverage AWS ControlTower to create a set of Core AWS accounts and setup additional accounts for shared services such as build tools and individual environments for your workload.
-If you currently only have one account, create a new AWS account for your Control Tower master account and invite your existing account to join as a legacy AWS account.
+If you currently only have one account, create a new AWS account for your Control Tower management account and invite your existing account to join as a legacy AWS account.
 You can then migrate your workload to new accounts over time.

 Control Tower applies a number of Service Control Policies to all accounts in your AWS Organization.
 This will prevent modification of AWS CloudTrail trails and AWS Config rule sets in addition to a number of actions on resources matching the pattern ‘*aws-controltower* or ‘*AWSControlTower*’.
 If you are enabling Control Tower in an existing account you can use an AWS Config conformance pack to evaluate how your accounts may be affected by some AWS Control Tower guardrails.
 See AWS Control Tower Detective Guardrails as an AWS Config Conformance Pack.

 Understand best practices for your AWS environment and plan your landing zone.
 If you are building your own landing zone you should mirror the landing zone structure.
 This structure has a root account, specific accounts for logging and auditing, and allows for you to create an account per workload environment.
-If you are currently operating in a single account it is best practice to sign up for a new master account to enable Control Tower in and invite the existing account to join as a legacy account.
+If you are currently operating in a single account it is best practice to sign up for a new management account to enable Control Tower in and invite the existing account to join as a legacy account.
 This will allow you to continue to use your existing account as is but still apply baseline security controls and logging to it.
-If you are currently leveraging AWS Organizations it is best practice to sign up for a new master account if your current master account is used for purposes other than enabling Organizations and sharing identity.
-The only resources in your master account are those for enabling Control Tower, other guard rails and identity.
+If you are currently leveraging AWS Organizations it is best practice to sign up for a new management account if your current management account is used for purposes other than enabling Organizations and sharing identity.
+The only resources in your management account are those for enabling Control Tower, other guard rails and identity.